QUALITY OF LIFE

 - A number of community theatres and special events venues such as the Spartanburg Little Theatre, Greenwood Community Theatre, Abbeville Opera House, Anderson Sports & Entertainment Center, and the Oconee Community Theatre provide a leisure outlet and special events venue throughout the Upstate.

 - From Southern culinary staples to exotic international cuisine, the Upstate’s food and beverage scene is rich with variety.
-More than 100 restaurants line Greenville’s Main Street corridor, and our entrepreneurial spirit is on display in the more than nine breweries that call the Upstate home.
+More than 100 restaurants line Greenville’s Main Street corridor, and our entrepreneurial spirit is on display in the more than twenty breweries that call the Upstate home.

 Upstate communities also seize our comfortable weather climate as an opportunity to host a number of recurring outdoor festivals to celebrate our rich culture, such as: